playingoDEERUX/ded/README.md

 # TODO

-* Implement more trivial PoWs efficiently beyond current SHA-NI implementation.
+* Implement more variants of the PoW efficiently beyond current SHA-NI implementation.
 (AVX2 for instance)

 * Implement loading from endpoint cache upon bootup